LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel_Technical_Indicators/README.md

 <img src="Title.PNG">

 # Technical Analysis Indicators
-Description: Technical Analysis (TA) is is a mthod to analyze securities prices and predict or forecast the price based on the TA.
+Description: Technical Analysis (TA) is a method to analyze securities prices (or stock's price) and predict or forecast the price based on the TA.

 ## References:
 https://www.investopedia.com/terms/t/technicalindicator.asp